 About the Journal

 Clinical sociology is a creative, interdisciplinary, humanistic and rights-based field that focuses on analysis and intervention to understand social phenomena by taking into account social and psychological dimensions and contributing to better individual and collective living on our planet.
-The journal welcomes accessible and engaging contributions from a variety of disciplines that will help us examine, and understand, and thus will give us keys to reduce and resolve problems at all intervention levels, from individual through global.
+The journal welcomes accessible and engaging contributions from various disciplines that will help us examine and understand and thus give us keys to reducing and resolving problems at all intervention levels, from individual to global.

-The new Clinical Sociology Review is a peer-reviewed and open-access journal that publishes contributions in English, French and Spanish.
-The author submits in one of the three languages and translation of the contribution in the other two languages is available on the website.
+The new Clinical Sociology Review is a peer-reviewed and open-access journal that publishes English, French, Portuguese and Spanish contributions.
+The author submits in one of the four languages, and the translation of a contribution in the other three languages will be available on the website.
 There is no fee for submission or publication.
 Submissions are accepted throughout the year.
 There is no specific deadline for submissions.
+Two issues are published per year.

 Author’s Fees